kevmcdonk/M365Generator/README.md

 ## Run the sample

-The following command (run in the **GraphSampleFunctions** directory) will start the Azure Function project locally on your machine.
+The following command (run in the **M365GeneratorFunctions** directory) will start the Azure Function project locally on your machine.

 ```bash
 func start